Patiala State: Independence and abolition

 In 1947, Yadavindra Singh, the last Maharaja of Patiala, agreed to the accession of Patiala State into the independent Dominion of India.
+Patiala became the capital of the Patiala and East Punjab States Union (PEPSU).
+PEPSU was merged into the State of Punjab in 1956.
 Members and descendants of the Patiala royal family maintained their princely titles until they were abolished in India in 1971 through the 26th Amendment to the Constitution of India.
 Patiala State's historical territory is in the Indian states of Punjab, Haryana and Himachal Pradesh.
+The current Patiala heirs reside in New Moti Bagh Palace.

 Role of women in Patiala State

 Many women played prominent roles in Patiala State throughout its history.
 Lepel Griffin remarked that the Phulkian chiefs (including Patiala) excluded women from positions of power due to "... suspicion that they [women] were able to use it far more wisely than themselves [men]".
+Political intrigues by energetic queens led to the removal of power and royal succession with British approval of Patiala monarchs in 1837 and 1858.

 According to Syad Muhammad Latif: "For many years Patiala was under the influence of women of courage, wisdom and activity, such as Rani Hukman, Rani Khem Kaur, Bibi Pardhan Kaur, the grand aunt of Maharaja Sahib Singh and Rani Rajender Kaur of Phagwara."

 Some notable women of Patiala State are as follows: